-The new Kubernetes experience is optimized for DevOps Platform Engineers and Site Reliability Engineers (SREs), focusing on the health and performance optimization of multicloud Kubernetes environments.
-The centerpiece of this experience is the
+The latest Kubernetes experience is optimized for DevOps Platform Engineers and Site Reliability Engineers (SREs), focusing on the health and performance optimization of multicloud Kubernetes environments.
+The centerpiece of this experience is

 Kubernetes.

-Kubernetes within your Dynatrace environmentFor more details, see getting started FAQs.
+Kubernetes within your Dynatrace environmentFor more details, see getting started FAQ.

 The new Kubernetes experience is not available for Managed or SaaS on non-Grail environments—you can continue to use Kubernetes Classic (accessible from the previous Dynatrace via Kubernetes).